tiny8877/okta.github.io/_source/_posts/2019-03-08-simple-rest-api-php.md

 layout: blog_post
 title: 'Build a Simple REST API in PHP'
 author: krasimir
-description: "Learn how to build a simple REST API with authentication in PHP"
+description: "Learn how to build a simple REST API with authentication in PHP."
 tags: [jwt, oauth, php]
 tweets:
   - "Build a simple REST API in PHP"